hsghori/pilot-cs107/basic-syntax/notes.md

     }
 }
 ```
-Line 1 imports the scanner function from the java library.\
+Line 1 imports the Scanner class from the java library.\
-Line 4 defines a new variable \"keyboard\" which is a type of scanner.\
+Line 4 defines a new variable \"keyboard\" which is a variable of type Scanner.\
 Line 6 defines a new integer as the next integer entered by the user.
 This vari able can be called later on in the program.\
+You can think of a Scanner as a pipe that we can use to read input and files from different sources.
+When we set up a Scanner as we did above, the pipe is connected to the Computer's "standard input" (aka the keyboard) and will read input at that location.
 The Scanner object has a few built in methods that can be used to take
 in specific types of input.
 If we declare
 `Scanner keyboard = new Scanner(System.in);`:
 -   `keyboard.next();`\
     Returns the next word (String up until the next whitespace or
     newline) entered at the console.
 -   `keyboard.nextLine();`\
     Returns the next line (String up until the next newline including
     any other whitespace) entered at the console.
 -   `keyboard.nextInt();`\
     Returns the next integer entered at the console.
 -   `keyboard.nextDouble();`\
     Returns the next double entered at the console.
 -   `keyboard.hasNext();`\
     Returns whether or not there is an unprocessed word entered at the
     console.
 -   `keyboard.hasNextLine();`\
     Returns whether or not there is an unprocessed line entered at the
     console.